 Proceedings of the IEEE has published works of many extraordinary visionaries and continues to attract top researchers and scholars.
 Armstrong, de Forest, Marconi, Mauchly, and Zworykin are just a few of the esteemed authors highlighted below.

-In 1917, Edwin H. Armstrong was selected by the Institute of Radio Engineers (IRE) as the first recipient of its Medal of Honor.
-The young engineer–inventor was cited for his “work and publications dealing with the action of the oscillating and nonoscillating audion.”
+Armstrong received the first Medal of Honor awarded by the Institute of Radio Engineers "in recognition of his work and publications dealing with the action of the oscillating and non-oscillating audion.”

-In 1922, the Institute of Radio Engineers (IRE) selected Lee de Forest as the fifth recipient of its Medal of Honor.
-He was cited for “his major contributions to the communications arts and sciences, as particularly exemplified by his invention of that outstandingly significant device: the three-electrode vacuum tube, and his work in the fields of radio telephonic transmission and reception.”
+Lee de Forest received the 1922 Medal of Honor for “his major contributions to the communications arts and sciences, as particularly exemplified by his invention of that outstandingly significant device: the three-electrode vacuum tube, and his work in the fields of radio telephonic transmission and reception.”

-The Nobel Prize in chemistry was awarded to Irving Langmuir in 1932 in recognition of his fundamental contributions to the understanding of surface chemistry.
+Langmuir received the 1932 Nobel Prize in recognition of his fundamental contributions to the understanding of surface chemistry.